talister/photometrypipeline/doc/functions.rst

                   :ref:`telescope_setup` reference)
    :param -telescope: (optional) manual override for the telescope
                       identifier (see :ref:`supported_observatories`)
+   :param -ignore_saturation: (optional) using this option will not
+                              flag saturated sources; as a result,
+                              they are not rejected in the
+                              registration and calibration process
    :param -quiet: (optional) suppress output on the screen
    :param images: images to run `pp_extract` on